 My first year as a full time remote developerFebruary 24, 2018

-On February the first, 2018, I had officially been a remote worker for a year.
+On February the first, 2018, I had officially been a remote developer for a year.

-First some background, I’ve worked as a full time developer since 2008, from the start until February 2017, about 9 years, I’ve worked for different companies, in different cities, and in different office environments.
+First some background, I’ve worked as a full time developer since 2008, from the start until February 2017, about 9 years.
+During this period I’ve been at different companies, in different cities, and in different office environments.

-Working remotely has always been something I’ve been curious about doing, but just never had the chance to do it – and now that I think about it – is nothing I’ve asked for previously either.
+I’ve always been curious about working as a remote developer, but I’ve just never had the chance to do it – and now that I think about it – is nothing I’ve asked for previously either.

 In my case, I went back to my previous employeer, Bazooka, who is located in Stockholm.
 They, just like me, were unfamiliar with full time remote workers, let alone somebody who is also located in another country and another time zone.

 My last day at an office was a Tuesday, the following day, a Wednesday, was my first day as a remote worker.
 The first couple of days were basically like any other new job, even though I was familiar with Bazooka’s process, I had been away for two years, so things had changed.
 I hadn’t yet been assigned a large project, so I was mostly just fixing small bugs in different projects, and getting up to speed with the company.

 I actually don’t recall it being weird at all, at this time we were still living in a rather small apartment, so I had to work from our kitchen.
 Although we moved to a larger apartment only three weeks later.

 Me at a presentation in the Stockholm office.
 Image courtesy Bazooka.se